slicer69/RobotServer/README.md

 objects, turning on/off the motors.
 The user does not interact directly with the robot.py code (user interaction is handled by main.py), but this is the middle layer between the user and the PicoAutonomousRobotics.py library which controls the robot's hardware.

+There are some variables in the robot.py file, near the top, which can be altered to fine-tune the robot's behaviour.
+DEFAULT_SPEED sets the robot's initial throttle, for example in the range of 0-100.
+The LEFT_MOTOR_ADJUST and RIGHT_MOTOR_ADJUST can be used to fine-tune robot movement when one motor is more powerful than the other.
+In these cases the robot tends to slowly turn when trying to drive in a straight line.
+Changing these variables higher gives the lagging engine more power.

+The LIGHT_LEVEL variable adjusts how bright the LED lights are.
+This value is in the range of 0-100.

 ## send-batch